 The relationship is true by definition, but in itself says nothing about how the different variables affect each other or what determines each variable.
 The quantity theory of money relies on particular assumptions: (1) the quantity of money is assumed to be exogenously controlled by the central bank; (2) the velocity of money is assumed to be constant; (3) real output Y is assumed to be ‘fixed’ at the full-employment level in the long run; (4) causation is assumed to run from left to right (i.e. changes in MV are assumed to cause changes in PY).

-Given these four assumptions, the theory suggests that if the central bank increases the quantity of money M, the only effect in the long run will be to increase the general price level P. In other words, a monetary expansion causes inflation in the long run, with no effect on real output, which will supposedly gravitate to the full-employment level irrespective of monetary policy.
+Given these four assumptions, the theory suggests that if the central bank increases the quantity of money M, the only effect in the long run will be to increase the general price level P. In other words, a monetary expansion causes inflation in the long run, with no effect on real output, which will supposedly gravitate to the full-employment level irrespective of government policy.

 The assumptions are unfounded.
-First, the central bank is incapable of controlling the broader money supply.
-This is because the broader money supply (currency plus deposits) depends partly on private bank lending, which has an effect on the amount of deposits that is largely independent of the central bank’s policy actions.
+First, the central bank is incapable of strictly controlling the broader money supply.
+This is because the broader money supply (currency plus deposits) depends partly on private bank lending, which has an effect on deposits that is largely independent of the central bank’s policy actions.
 All the central bank can do is control the short-term interest rate (and other interest rates if it wishes) and let the quantity of money vary.
 This was made very clear in the early 1980s when central banks temporarily tried to put this monetarist theory into practice by controlling the money supply.
 The attempts failed abysmally and the approach was quickly abandoned in favor of interest-rate targeting.

 Second, the velocity of money is not constant.
 It varies over the economic cycle and can move inversely to the quantity of money.
 An increase in M may coincide with a reduction in V, leaving MV unchanged.
 At the onset of the crisis, the velocity of money collapsed.
 It has remained low, though variable, due to the weakness in economic activity.

-Fourth, causation does not run from money to prices (i.e. from MV to PY).
-It is the reverse.
+Fourth, causation does not necessarily run from money to prices (i.e. from MV to PY).
+It is probably the reverse.
 Nominal output PY reflects the level of economic activity, which influences the demand for loans from credit-worthy borrowers.
 Banks then extend loans accordingly, altering the amount of deposits and the quantity of money M.

-To sum up, in the identity MV = PY, quantity theorists suppose M to be directly controllable by the central bank (which it isn’t), Y to be at the full-employment level (which it isn’t), V to be constant (which it isn’t), and causality to run from money to prices (which it doesn’t).
+To sum up, in the identity MV = PY, quantity theorists suppose M to be directly controllable by the central bank (which it isn’t), Y to be at the full-employment level (which it usually isn’t), V to be constant (which it isn’t), and causality to run from money to prices (which it probably doesn’t).